Glitch752/NspirePythonCAS/README.md

 Most of the code in this repository is written on my calculator and exported to my computer, but I'm trying to avoid TI-specific Python modules to make it portable.

+The code isn't structured very well, but it's mostly me messing around, so I'm not super worried about making a robust codebase.

 ## Future ideas
 - [ ] Add better errors for the tokenizer and parser
 - [ ] Add more built-in functions